 Wild At Hart is a wildlife rehabilitation organization with compassionate, licensed wildlife rehabilitators here to help if you've found an orphaned, injured or ill wild animal that needs assistance.
 Please note we focus on mammals so if you need assistance with a bird, we are happy to refer you to a rehabilitator that accepts birds.
-Call us right away!
+Call us right away for help or questions!

 2900 Stine Rd, Zanesville, Ohio 43701, United States

 We are a 501 (c)(3) non-profit & rely on donations to provide care for wildlife.
 All donations go directly toward crucial supplies for our wildlife in care, such as specialty formulas for little orphans, medications & treatments for injured or ill animals, nutritious foods, bedding, caging, enrichment items and other necessary daily supplies.
 Your donation is tax-deductible!

 Monetary donations help us greatly, though there are other ways you can help.
 When shopping at AmazonSmile, iGive or Kroger & you choose us as your charity, we receive a percentage of your purchase.
 We also have an Amazon WISHLIST from which you can purchase items & they are shipped directly to us.
 Additionally, you can donate food items at RodentPro.
 At times, we need donations of certain goods or pet supplies you may no longer use.
 Are you a skilled sewer or a wood worker with extra time?
 Have a garden full of produce you aren't using?
 We are also always looking for safe, appropriate release sites for our wildlife.
 Contact us to learn more, if you have any questions & to also find out about volunteer opportunities, fundraising events & other ways that you can help Ohio's wildlife.